 IHA is promoting the establishment of a hydropower project preparation facility.

-Throughout 2018, working with partners including Sustainable Energy for All, we will continue to build support for this concept and explore whether hydropower preparation facilities could be established in different regions around the world.
+Throughout 2019, working with partners including the World Bank, we will continue to build support for this concept and explore whether hydropower preparation facilities could be established in different regions around the world.

 Join the network